Amerasian: Amerasian Christian Academy

 The Amerasian Christian Academy still educates Amerasian children today in Gyeonggi-Do, South Korea.

 Taiwan

 US soldiers fathered children in Taiwan at the end of World War II.
 Today there are an estimated 1,000 Taiwanese Amerasians.
 Over 200,000 American soldiers in Korea and Vietnam visited Taiwan for rest and relaxation between 1950 and 1975.

 Thailand

 In Thailand, Amerasian children are dubbed as Luk khrueng or half children in the Thai language.
 These Amerasians were fathered by US soldiers who took part in the Vietnam War.
 At the height of the Vietnam War, 50,000 GIs were based in Thailand.
 The Pearl S. Buck Foundation estimated around 5,000-8,000 Thai Amerasians.
 Some migrated to the United States under the 1982 Amerasian Immigration Act.
 An unknown number were left behind.
+"I had trouble at school.
+I was teased and bullied a lot because of my skin color," says entertainer Morris Kple Roberts, who had an African American father and a Thai mother.

 Searches

 US veteran, Gene Ponce, helps American fathers find their Thai Amerasian children.
 He has recently used popular DNA services, such as Ancestry.com to help match Amerasians with their relatives in the US.